The Green Papers: New Jersey 2008 General Election

 FEC S8NJ00418: Financial report not available

 Governor 4 year term, Election Cycle: 2005, 2009.
-Term Limit: 2 consecutive 4-year terms.
-GOVERNOR is the only Statewide elected officer, All Governors
+Term Limit: 2 consecutive 4-year terms, All Governors

 Democratic Governor Jon S. Corzine